 Why Giving Up On Love Is A Mistake

+This is the last date I’ll ever go on.
+Sound familiar?
 Nearly everyone has considered giving up on love.
 You may be in a marriage or long-term relationship and considering ending it.
-Or, you may be single or out of a failed relationship thinking that you will never find love again.
+Or, you may be single or out of a failed relationship thinking that you will never find love again (male depression after divorce is becoming increasingly common).
 Love is something that everyone needs and giving up on love can lead to depression, anxiety, a lower number of social interactions, and stress.
 Everyone has been there, and although it is a tough spot, you can come out the other side roaring.

 Love Is A Necessity

-While you may think that love is something nice to have but not necessary, love is a necessity that we all must have to be healthy.
-Specifically, love is considered a need in Maslow's hierarchy of needs, which outlines the goals through which people achieve emotional and physical health.
+While you may think that love is something nice to have but not necessary, the fact of the matter is that love is a necessity that we all must have to be healthy.
+For example, love is considered a need in Maslow's hierarchy of needs, which outlines the goals through which people achieve emotional and physical health.

 Studies have proven that people who are loved and express love are much happier and healthier in general.
+If you have fallen out of love you may even be thinking "Have I fallen out of love or am I depressed or something?"
 Having love in your life helps to reduce stress and anxiety, which can lead to physical symptoms as well.
 When you have reduced stress, you are much less likely to have heart conditions, inflammation, auto-immune disorders, or be overweight.

 Reasons To Hold Onto Relationships

 Many people have frequent thoughts of giving up on love relationships, whether it be a marriage or a long-term commitment.
-When things get rough in a relationship, it can sometimes seem that the only way to be happy is to leave it behind.
+When things get rough in a relationship, it can sometimes seem that the only answer is to leave it behind.
 Working things out can seem too difficult.

 However, there are many good reasons to fight for your love.
 Love is a precious thing that should be held onto.
-So long as there are not emotionally or physically damaging aspects in the relationship, it is much better to fight for the love that you share with your significant other.
-Finding love again, while entirely possible, may be more trouble than it's worth.
+Finding love again, while entirely possible, may be more trouble than it’s worth.

 The Difficulty In Finding New Love

 Finding new love can be challenging.
-It gets harder the older you are.
+And as a matter of fact, it usually gets harder the older you are.
 Fighting for the love you already have is a good idea.
 The easier it is for you to give up on love, the more time you will spend looking for it.

 When you end a relationship, there is always a period of mourning, but then you are on the lookout for love again.
 And, if you are like most people, you will have a very hard time finding it.
 Meeting new people and cultivating love in today's society is extremely difficult.
 While there are a lot of dating apps out there to help people find love, the sad truth is that many of the people using those apps are not looking for lasting relationships.